 Cost of goods sold (COGS) is a calculation of the value of a company's inventory, both that which has already been sold and that which remains to be sold.
-Cost of goods sold also includes all of your costs for making products and shipping them to customers.
+Cost of goods sold also includes all of your costs for making products, storing them, and shipping them to customers.
 To calculate cost of goods sold you must value your inventory at the beginning and end of the year.

-COGS is an important part of your business tax return if you make products to sell them or you buy products and resell them.
+COGS is an important part of your business tax return if you make products to sell or you buy products and resell them.
 This calculation captures production costs that wouldn't be included in any other way, and these costs reduce your business taxable income.

 What's Included in COGS?